Every person is free in the Republic; whoever is under the protection of its laws may not be slave [masculine] or slave [feminine].

 Article 175 bis.
 Sanction to owners, lessors, administrators or owners of establishments

 The owner, lessor, possessor or administrator of an establishment or place that destines or benefits from trafficking in persons, the smuggling of migrants or their related activities shall be punished with imprisonment of between three and five years.

 Article 189 bis.
-Labor exploitation
+Forced labour or services

 Article 192.
 Deprivation of liberty

 The penalty of imprisonment will be from four to ten years when another is deprived of his personal freedom, if any of the following circumstances:

 1) When the victim is a person under the age of eighteen